Posts Tagged implementations

 The real question becomes how much is the company willing to flex their processes to adapt to “best practices” that are usually built into a commercial software system.
 If the company is flexible (and this takes a lot of leadership to make happen), they can select a system and model their business around that system.
 The larger commercial systems, such as those from Microsoft, Infor, SAP, Oracle, and others have all grown up from thousands of implementations from all sorts of companies.
 They have developed efficiencies that many companies who adopt the software’s methodology can benefit from.

 The real key is understanding the fit of a software package to the business.
 If the company does some niche processing, then a mainstream commercial package may not fit.
-However it the company is a Read the rest of this entry »
+However it the company is a distributor or a manufacturer of discrete products as an example, then a standard mid-market product would likely work for them.

 12 Steps to a Better ERP Launch